 - The consumption of HCFCs 142b was phased out four years earlier than anticipated date.

 - A 10-year (2011-2020) management plan for phasing out HCFCs was elaborated.

-- Consultants of the biggest home appliances chain stores in Georgia received professional training in environment-friendly refrigeration and air conditioning.
+- Sales consultants of the biggest home appliances chain stores in Georgia received professional training in environment-friendly refrigeration and air conditioning.